 Registrar shall develop and employ in its Domain Name registration business all necessary physical, technological and administrative measures and restrictions to ensure that its connection to the Registry System is secure and that all data exchanged between Registrar's system and the Registry System shall be protected to avoid unauthorized or unintended access or disclosure of information.
 Registrar shall employ all necessary physical, technological and administrative measures and restrictions to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by e-mail, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; (ii) enable high volume, automated, electronic processes that send queries or data to the systems of Registry, any other registry operated under an agreement with ICANN, or any ICANN-accredited registrar, except as reasonably necessary to register Domain Names or modify existing registrations; or (iii) access the Registry System without Registry's authorization.
 In addition, Registry may require other reasonable security provisions to ensure that the Registry System is secure and stable.

 Registrar shall not provide identical registrar-generated authorization <authinfo> codes for Domain Names registered by different registrants with the same registrar.
 Registry in its sole discretion may choose to modify <authinfo> codes for a given domain and shall notify the sponsoring registrar of such modifications via EPP compliant mechanisms (i.e. EPP<poll> or EPP<domain:Info>).
 Documentation of these mechanisms shall be made available to Registrar by Registry.
 Registrar shall provide the Domain Name Holder with timely access to the authorization code along with the ability to modify the authorization code.
 Registrar shall respond to any inquiry by a Domain Name Holder regarding access to and/or modification of an authorization code within five (5) calendar days.
 In addition, Registrar may not employ any mechanism for complying with a Registrant's request to obtain the applicable <authinfo> that is more restrictive than the mechanisms used for changing any aspect of the Registrant's contact or name server information.
 Registrar must not refuse to release an <authinfo> to the Domain Name Holder solely because there is a dispute between the Domain Name Holder and the Registrar over payment.

+Registrar Responsibilities for Uniform Rapid Suspension.

+Subject to the ICANN Requirements and the TLD Requirements the Registrar must:

+Ensure that a domain name that has been suspended as a result of a final decision of a Uniform Rapid Suspension complaint remains registered to the person who was the Domain Name Holder at the time of suspension;

+Accept and process payments for the renewal of a Domain Name by the party who initiated a Uniform Rapid Suspension complaint regarding a Domain Name in such cases where that party has prevailed in relation to that Domain Name; and

+Not allow a party who initiated a Uniform Rapid Suspension complaint regarding a domain name who prevailed in relation to that Domain Name to renew that Domain Name for longer than one (1) year.

 Resolution of Technical Problems